 - Add the chicken broth, water, diced tomatoes, crushed tomatoes, tomato sauce, and bay leaf to the pot.
 Bring the soup to boil, then cover, allow it to simmer and reduce for 45-50 minutes on the low heat setting.
 Adjust salt and pepper to preference.

 - When the soup has 20 minutes remaining, break the lasagna sheets into 4 pieces each.
 Bring a pot of salted water to boil.
 Let the lasagna noodles cook according to package directions or until al-dente.

-- Combine the ricotta, parsley, basil, parmesan, and a pinch of salt and pepper in a small bowl.
+- ricotta topping: Combine the ricotta, parsley, basil, parmesan, and a pinch of salt and pepper in a small bowl.
 Using a spatula stir till combined.

 Please note: This post contains an affiliate links.
 An affiliate link just means that a teeny tiny portion of the sales comes back to Little Spice Jar.
 This in no way affect the price of the item that you purchase.
 Revenue generated from these links help Little Spice Jar to continue to provide free recipes.
 Thank you!